telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 By default, the request or response will be displayed as received, which means that encoded or compressed content will be in a non-human readable format and received as is.
 The **Raw Inspector** comes with a special **decode** button (located in the inspector toolbar), decoding encoded content.

-The following figure displays encoded raw content with the **decode** button inactive.
+The following figure displays the inactive encoded raw content with the **decode** button.

 ![Raw Inspector with encoded content](../images/livetraffic/inspectors/inspectors-raw.png)